A Dirichlet Regression Model for Compositional Data with Zeros: Real data analysis and simulation studies

+In Figure \ref{fig2}, the fitted foraminiferal compositions are plotted using the simple ZADR model and the ZADR model.
 We have chosen the first component (by default) to be the reference component for all the other components in the ZADR model.
 Thus, the interpretation of the parameters (see Table \ref{tab1}) of the components is with respect to the first component.
 From the column of the constants we can understand that when the water depth is 1 metre and thus the logarithm of 1 is 0, Triloba (reference component) has the highest composition whereas Pachyderma has the lowest.
-As for the slopes, we can say that Obesa and Pachyderma increase their percentages more that Pachyderma as the water depth increases, whereas Atlantica reduces its percentage in relation to Pachyderma.
-Finally, the fitted $\phi_js$ decrease as the logarithm of the water depth increases.
+As for the slopes, we can say that Obesa and Pachyderma increase their percentages more than Triloba as the water depth increases, whereas Atlantica reduces its percentage in relation to Triloba.
+Finally, when the ZADR (\ref{mixdirireg3}) is employed, the fitted $\phi_js$ decrease as the logarithm of the water depth increases as seen in Table 4.

-Table \ref{tab1b} presents the diagnostic values along with their corresponding bootstrap calculated p-values.
-This is an example where the zeros do not seem to have a significant effect on the fit of the model.
-This is more a statistical result we want hold true, since in practice one can still use this model even if this assumption is not true.
-The caution level though would be increased in the later case.
-As for which model to choose, we can see that difference in the log-likelihoods between the simple and the mixed model is not statistically significant at 1 degree of freedom.
+The log-likelihood for the simple ZADR and ZADR models are 124.040 and 125.877 respectively, indicating no significant gain of the more complex model over the simpler model when compared with a $\chi^2$ with 1 degree of freedom.